-Source effects on petiole and leaf blade nitrate-N concentration are summarized in Tables 6a and 6b.
-The timing main effects on leaf blade nitrate-N concentration differed for all three locations (Tables 5a and 5b), however, petiole nitrate-N only varied for the two 2021 locations (Table 5a).
-The relative rankings among the sources varied by site and individual site effects will not be discussed but are given in Tables 6a and 6b.
+Source effects on petiole and leaf blade nitrate-N concentration are summarized in Tables 6a through 6c.
+The timing main effects on leaf blade nitrate-N concentration differed for all three locations in 2021 and 2022 (Tables 5a and 5b) but did not differ in 2023 (Table 5c).
+Petiole nitrate-N only varied based on time of application for the two 2021 locations (Table 5a) and not at any of the other locations.
+The relative rankings among the sources varied by site and individual site effects will not be discussed but are given in Tables 6a through 6c.
 A source x time interaction only occurred at Hector in 2021 for petiole nitrate-N concentration and at Crookston in 2021 for leaf blade nitrate-N concentration.
 Again, these individual effects will not be discussed on a site-by-site basis in lieu of an analysis across locations.